Call Center Vs. Contact Center: The Similarities & Differences

 1. On-premise Call Centers

-On-premise call centers are more traditional and rely on hardware.
-They require frequent updates every year, making it expensive call center technologies.
 On-premise call centers use servers installed within the office premises that run dedicated software, hardware, and infrastructure.
 The dedicated communication server generally found on such configuration is PBX (Private Branch Exchange).

 2. Cloud-based Call Centers

-A cloud-based phone system is the exact opposite of an on-premise setup because the server here is online, and you don’t need physical equipment within the premises.
-Since VoIP (Voice over Internet Protocol) is used for both inbound and outbound calls, your customer service agents can place calls and receive calls via the internet rather than by telephone.
+Since VoIP (Voice over Internet Protocol) is used for both inbound and outbound calls, your customer service agents can place calls and receive calls via the Internet rather than by telephone.
 They run using a cloud-hosted PBX where the specialized call center software provider is responsible for the whole service and infrastructure.

-As per a report by Forrester Research in 2013, customers choose the phone as their most common communication channel, with 73% using the phone to contact the company, which is way higher than other means of online channels.
 Call centers are often used for lead generation, lead nurturing, lead qualification, information gathering, cold calling, market research, outbound sales, and many more.
 Their benefits include:

-• Decreased costs
+• Decreased Costs

-• Advanced Call analytics
+• Advanced Call Analytics

 • Improved Security